"I'd have thought you could have whipped him up a remedy, Harry, an expert Potioneer like you?"

 -- Slughorn, when Ron needed a Love Potion antidote (HBP18)

-Someone who makes potions, either as a profession or as an advanced student.
+Potioneer is a title used for someone who makes potions, either as a profession or as an advanced student.

 - The legendary potions-maker Zygmunt Budge calls himself a Potioneer, but also used the term for the students reading his Book of Potions (BoP).
 The term is used as both a job title and an honorary one, based more on skill than educational background (especially since Zygmunt Budge never graduated from Hogwarts).